Living on Campus

-All current Butler University students must set their housing intention and housing and dining contract regardless of whether they plan to live on campus, live in their Greek chapter house, commute, or be away for a semester (study abroad, internship, etc.) by March 20, 2019.
-The intention form will become available on February 27, 2019.
-You must complete the intention/contract on time, or you will not be eligible to participate in housing selection.
+All current Butler University students must set their housing intention and housing and dining contract regardless of whether they plan to live on campus, live in their Greek chapter house, commute, or be away for a semester (study abroad, internship, etc.) during early spring semester.
+More specific information will be communicated via e-mail.

 As a reminder, students are required to live on campus for six semesters in Butler-affiliated housing.
 This includes semesters spent away on study abroad or off-site internships.

 Please take a moment to review the Butler University Residency Policy below.